 - sales of fake products such as face masks, supplements, anti-virus kits and sanitisers, which may be harmful or simply never arrive

 - bogus healthcare workers who try to gain access to your home by claiming to offer testing for COVID-19

 - people pretending to be from charities offering to do shopping and carry out cleansing tasks

 - emails asking for donations to the NHS.

 Always check the credentials of people or companies who contact you.
 Take your time before deciding to part with money or information and if possible, seek advice.
 Remember – it’s okay to say no.

-You can find out more on the following websites:
+You can find out about the latest scams on the following websites:

 Investment fraud can be sophisticated and very hard to spot.

 - You may be called repeatedly by companies offering investments that promise high returns.

 - The callers are often highly articulate and seem financially knowledgeable.

 - The offer may be time-limited, with a bonus if you sign up.

 - their websites and brochures look good, with recognisable logos and impressive testimonials

 - The company may be listed with Companies House.